 |Saint Eustace, Martyr -

-The legend has it that St. Eustace was a pagan cavalry officer to whom Christ appeared in the form of a deer with a crucifix between its antlers.
+The Golden Legend says St. Eustace was a pagan cavalry officer to whom Christ appeared in the form of a deer with a crucifix between its antlers (image).
 This led to his conversion, for which he was executed on the order of the Emperor Hadrian.
-The deer and crucifix appear as St. Eustace's emblem in the portrait at left and are the key element in this narrative image.
-They even appear on the rooftop of his church in Rome.
+The deer and crucifix appear as St. Eustace's emblem in portraits such as the one at left and on the rooftop of his church in Rome.

 That church also has a large painting of St. Eustace's martyrdom, burned alive inside a brazen bull, as related in the Golden Legend.

 In the 15th century Eustace was one of the 14 Holy Helpers of popular devotion.

 At left, panel in Dürer's Paumgartner Altarpiece